 If you or a loved one have been involved in a serious car accident at the fault of another person it is important to contact an experienced attorney immediately.
 Each car accident is unique and requires a detailed analysis of the events leading up to the crash, an evaluation of damages, and communications with insurance companies.

 Building a sound car accident case can take a few weeks to years.
-The statute of limitations for a general personal injury case in Wyoming is four years.
+The statute of limitations for a general personal injury case in Wyoming is four years unless a government car was involved.
+If so, the time limit is two years.
 If you wait too long to bring your case forward, you may not be able to pursue your case in court.